birbflock/DicomAnonymizer/tutorial_st2exe.md

 ## 🎈 It's done! run your `dist/DicomAnonymizer.exe` file and see the magic 🪄

-<pre>Huge Credits From:
+Huge Credits From:
+- This <a href="https://discuss.streamlit.io/t/using-pyinstaller-or-similar-to-create-an-executable/902/73">reply</a> from a discussion thread on Streamlit forum
 - The organised workflow by <a href="https://github.com/jvcss/PyInstallerStreamlit/tree/master">jvcss</a>
-- The <a href="https://discuss.streamlit.io/t/using-pyinstaller-or-similar-to-create-an-executable/902">discussion</a> in Streamlit forum</pre>